marigold-dev/gas-station/docs/src/tutorial.md

 # Tutorial

-To understand the potential and how to use the Gas Station, let's walk through the simple example of NFTs available at this [address](https://ghostnet.gas-station-nft-example.marigold.dev).
+This chapter walks through a simple example of a dapp using the Gas Station.
+You can [try it online at this address](https://ghostnet.gas-station-nft-example.marigold.dev).

 ## Template